MathThyMod/GP_emu_UQSA/README.md

 See the following for information on applying history matching for the case of [galaxy formation](https://arxiv.org/pdf/1405.4976.pdf), for [Systems Biology](http://www.mucm.ac.uk/UCM2012/Forms/Downloads/Vernon.pdf) and for a [stochastic model](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003968#pcbi-1003968-t001).

-MAKE THIS BRIEFER SO THAT THEY CAN READ THE DETAILS IN THE INDIVIDUAL SUB-SECTIONS HERE.
 History Matching proceeds as follows:

 1. emulators are built for all outputs of interest

-2. given values of the outputs, the implausibility of inputs can be calculated
+2. given values of the outputs, the implausibility of inputs can be calculated amd plotted

 3. given a 'cut-off' value of implausibility, we can generate more input points in the non-implausible region of input space